valinor-consulting/learning-with-llms/README.md

 This is the coaching flow template we used during our demo to learn about the exciting audience-chosen topic of diseases in bats.
 It was uploaded as context during both the demo and the final exam.

+### transcript.md

+This is a transcript of one of my test runs through a live learning session about WWI.
+The demo prompt references it to help guide the LLM on how to model its behavior during our live learning session.

 ### FinalExamPrompt.md

 This is what was pasted into the ChatGPT text box for our final exam

+### Outline - Context.md

+This is an outline of the talk content to give ChatGPT more context about what to quiz us on during out final exam.

+### final-exam-transcript.md

+This is a transcript of a test run final example, again used to help guide ChatGPT during our live session in order to mimic a test run that seemed successful.

 ### Prompting Cheat Sheet.png